0YJ/BigGreenData/README.md

 We welcome contributions!
 Please consider the following steps if you're interested in contributing:

 1. Fork the repository.
-2. Create a new branch for your feature (`git checkout -b feature/AmazingFeature`).
+2. Create a new branch for your feature (`git checkout -b feature/CoolFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
+3. Commit your changes (`git commit -m 'add some cool commit'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
+4. Push to the branch (`git push origin feature/CoolFeature`).
 5. Open a Pull Request.

 ## 📬 Have Questions?